String Theory

 * Consistency: Consistent and well-behaved only in 10D, with gauge group SO(32) or E8 × E8 (496 generators).

-* Types: There are five consistent types of string theories, Type I (unoriented, open or closed, admit only N = 1 susy); Type II (oriented, closed, with the N = 2 susy required for divergence cancellations–but in type II theories, gauge groups cannot be introduced by attaching quantum numbers to the ends of the strings); Heterotic (oriented closed, N = 1, made chiral by requiring left and right-moving excitations to be different; clockwise modes live in 10D with extra fermionic dimensions, while counterclockwise ones in a 26D bosonic space–the compactification of the extra 16 generates E8 × E8); and SO(32) (these groups are associated with the Yang-Mills charges).
+* Types: There are five consistent types of string theories, Type I (unoriented, open or closed, admit only N = 1 supersymmetry); Type II (oriented, closed, with the N = 2 supersymmetry required for divergence cancellations–but in type II theories, gauge groups cannot be introduced by attaching quantum numbers to the ends of the strings); Heterotic (oriented closed, N = 1, made chiral by requiring left and right-moving excitations to be different; clockwise modes live in 10D with extra fermionic dimensions, while counterclockwise ones in a 26D bosonic space–the compactification of the extra 16 generates E8 × E8); and SO(32) (these groups are associated with the Yang-Mills charges).

-* And phenomenology: The particles governed by the two E8's can have only gravitational interactions; Maybe we see only one group, the other one accounting for the missing mass.
+* And phenomenology: The particles governed by the two E8s can have only gravitational interactions; Maybe we see only one group, the other one accounting for the missing mass.

-@ References: Siegel NPB(86) [classical mechanics, Lagrangian and Hamiltonian].
+@ References: Siegel NPB(86) [classical mechanics, Lagrangian and Hamiltonian]; Guttenberg PhD(07)-a0807 [general backgrounds].

-@ Articles: Green & Schwarz PLB(82), NPB(83), PLB(84), PLB(84) [anomaly-free], PLB(85) [likely finite]; Candelas, Horowitz, Strominger & Witten NPB(85); Gross, Harvey, Martinec & Rohm PRL(85), NPB(85), NPB(86) [E8 × E8 closed N = 1 heterotic]; Narain PLB(86).
+@ Articles: Green & Schwarz PLB(82), NPB(83), PLB(84), PLB(84) [anomaly-free], PLB(85) [likely finite]; Candelas, Horowitz, Strominger & Witten NPB(85); Gross, Harvey, Martinec & Rohm PRL(85), NPB(85), NPB(86) [E8 × E8 closed N = 1 heterotic]; Narain PLB(86); Susskind FP(13); Duff FP(13) [response to critics]; Polchinski a1512-conf [unification of quantum mechanics and general relativity].

-@ I/II: Schwarz PT(87)nov; Davies & Brown 88; Linden PW(90)aug; Kaku 94; Bernstein 96; Duff SA(98)feb; Musser SA(98)oct; Greene pw(00)mar; Susskind pw(03)nov; Greene 03 [interview SA(03)nov]; Chalmers pw(07)sep; Cartwright & Frigg pw(07)sep.
+@ I / II: Schwarz PT(87)nov; Davies & Brown 88; Linden PW(90)aug; Kaku 94; Bernstein 96; Duff SA(98)feb; Musser SA(98)oct; Greene pw(00)mar; Susskind pw(03)nov; Greene 03 [interview SA(03)nov]; Chalmers pw(07)sep; Cartwright & Frigg pw(07)sep; Gubser 10; Conlon 15.

-@ Books: Schwarz ed-85; Green, Schwarz & Witten 87; Polyakov 87; Brink & Henneaux 88; Freund & Mahanthappa ed-88; Friedan ed; Casati et al 91; Hatfield 92; Bailin & Love 94; Deligne et al 99 [for mathematicians]; Kaku 99; Szabo 04; Zwiebach 04; Becker et al 07; Dine 07; Kiritsis 07; Becker et al 07.
+@ Books: Schwarz ed-85; Green, Schwarz & Witten 87; Polyakov 87; Brink & Henneaux 88; Freund & Mahanthappa ed-88; Hatfield 92; Bailin & Love 94; Polchinski 98 [solutions manual Headrick a0812]; Kaku 99; Becker et al 07; Kiritsis 07; Zwiebach 09; Szabo 11; West 12; Dine 16; in Manoukian 16; Schomerus 17.

-@ Intros, reviews: Schwarz PRP(82), in(85); Sen lecture notes; Horowitz in(86); Bailin CP(89); issue PTRS(89)#1605; Schwarz ht/96-in, ht/97; Dienes PRP(97); Kiritsis ht/97, ht/97-ln; Schwarz & Seiberg RMP(99)ht/98; Sen ht/98-in; Rudolph ht/98-ln; Álvarez & Meessen JHEP(99); Yoneya ht/00-in; Schwarz ht/00-MG9, hx/00-ln; Sen NPPS(01)ht/00; Mohaupt LNP(03)ht/02; de Boer ht/02-in; Schwarz ap/03-in [update]; Marolf AJP(04)ht/03; Barbón EPJC(04)ht [ideas]; Johnson IJMPA(05); Krishnan ht/06-ln; Zapata ht/06; Schwarz ht/07-in.
+@ Intros, reviews: Schwarz PRP(82), in(85); Sen lecture notes; Horowitz in(86); Bailin CP(89); issue PTRS(89)#1605; Schwarz ht/96-conf, ht/97; Dienes PRP(97); Kiritsis ht/97, ht/97-ln; Schwarz & Seiberg RMP(99)ht/98; Sen ht/98-proc; Rudolph ht/98-ln; Álvarez & Meessen JHEP(99); Yoneya ht/00-conf; Schwarz ht/00-MG9, hx/00-ln; Sen NPPS(01)ht/00; Mohaupt LNP(03)ht/02; de Boer NPPS(03)ht/02; Schwarz ap/03-conf [update]; Marolf AJP(04)jun-ht/03; Barbón EPJC(04)ht [ideas]; Johnson IJMPA(05); Krishnan ht/06-ln; Zapata ht/06; Schwarz PTPS(07)ht, IJMPA(10)-a0812-ln; Tseytlin a0808-ln; Belhaj a0808-ln; Sahoo EJP(09); Tong a0908-ln; Bedford a1107-ln; Mukhi CQG(11)-a1110 [25 years]; Stelle LNP(13)-a1203; issue FP(13)#1; Witten PT(15)nov [what every physicist should know].

-@ Quantization: Ohta PRD(86) [BRST]; Carlip & DeWitt-Morette PRL(88) [sign of the metric]; Grassi et al CQG(03) [covariant]; Tseytlin IJMPA(03) [semiclassical]; Guttenberg et al JHEP(04)ht [type II]; Grigore RVMP(07) [bosonic and supersymmetric strings].
+@ Quantization: Ohta PRD(86) [BRST]; Carlip & DeWitt-Morette PRL(88) [sign of the metric]; Grassi et al CQG(03) [covariant]; Tseytlin IJMPA(03) [semiclassical]; Guttenberg et al JHEP(04)ht [type II]; Grigore RVMP(07) [bosonic and supersymmetric strings]; > s.a. renormalization.

-@ Conceptual: Witten PTRS(89) [and higher symmetry]; Polyakov PAN(01)ht/00; Woit AS(02)phy/01; Marshakov PU(02)ht [motivation]; Witten ht/02-in [status]; Schnitzer phy/03 [history/philosophy of science]; Kim phy/04 [historical perspective].
+@ Conceptual: Witten PTRS(89) [and higher symmetry]; Polyakov PAN(01)ht/00; Woit AS(02)phy/01; Marshakov PU(02)ht [motivation]; Witten ht/02-in [status]; Schnitzer phy/03 [history/philosophy of science]; Kim phy/04 [historical perspective]; Johansson & Matsubara SHPMP(11)-a0912 [philosophical perspective]; Rickles FP(13)-a1004 ['no miracles' argument]; blog sa(15)dec [is string theory science?]; Dawid a1812 [implications of the absence of free parameters]; Gilbert & Loveridge a2004 [interviews and analysis]; Huggett & Wüthrich a2005-ch [emergence of spacetime].

 @ Nambu-Goto action: Grigore JPA(92); Ramos NPB(98) [reduced covariant phase space quantization]; > s.a. bosonic strings.

-@ In curved space: Jain IJMPA(88); Viswanathan & Parthasarathy PRD(97); Sánchez IJMPA(03)ht-in; Orlando & Petropoulos ht/06-ln.
+@ In curved space: Jain IJMPA(88); Viswanathan & Parthasarathy PRD(97); Sánchez IJMPA(03)ht-in; Orlando & Petropoulos JPCS(06)ht.

-@ Background independence: Rahman ht/97, ht/97.
+@ Background independence: Rahman ht/97, ht/97; Hohm IJMPD(18)-a1806-GRF.

 @ Uniqueness (including p-branes): Bars & Pope GRG(89).

-@ And fundamental physics: Gibbs ht/96; Schlesinger FPL(02)ht/00, Brustein & de Alwis PRD(01) [universality].
+@ And fundamental physics: Gibbs ht/96; Schlesinger FPL(02)ht/00, Brustein & de Alwis PRD(01), news Quanta(15) [universality].

-@ In 4D: Dine ed-88; Meusburger & Rehren CMP(03)mp/02 [algebraic quantization of bosonic string]; Alexandre & Mavromatos ht/07.
+@ In 4D: Dine ed-88; Meusburger & Rehren CMP(03)mp/02 [algebraic quantization of bosonic string]; Alexandre & Mavromatos ht/07; Swain a1110 [and simplicial gravity].

 @ Networks: Krogh & Lee NPB(98)ht/97; Sen JHEP(98)ht/97; Bhattacharyya et al PRL(98)ht [U-duality]; Verlinde & Vonk ht/03.

-@ Substructure: Bergman ht/96, ht/96; Thorn ht/96.
+@ Substructure: Bergman ht/96, ht/96; Thorn ht/96-conf.

-@ Compactification: Reffert a0706-ln [geometric tools].
+@ Compactification: Reffert a0706-ln [geometric tools]; Alexandrov PRP(13) [twistor approach, rev]; Shahbazi note1(15), note2(15).

-@ And loop space/spin networks: Ansoldi et al PRD(96), CQG(99); Starodubtsev gq/02; Sathiapalan IJMPA(03)ht/02; Mikovic ht/03; Mikovic ht/05-in [spin foam formulation]; > s.a. bosonic strings.
+@ And loop space / spin networks: Ansoldi et al PRD(96), CQG(99); Starodubtsev gq/02; Sathiapalan IJMPA(03)ht/02; Miković ht/03; Miković ht/05-ln [spin-foam formulation]; Silva PRD(20)-a2008, a2009 [holographic duality]; > s.a. bosonic strings.

-@ Related topics: Álvarez NPB(83) [with boundaries]; Karliner et al IJMPA(88) [size, shape]; Shapiro & Taylor PRP(90) [spacetime supersymmetric]; 't Hooft NPB(90) [black hole interpretation]; Alvarez-Gaumé HPA(91) [random surfaces]; Witten ht/95; Gibbs ht/95 [and knots]; Hadasz & Rog PLB(96)ht [with particles at the ends]; Abel et al ht/99-in [thermodynamics]; Polchinski & Susskind ht/01 [hadron size]; Schreiber JHEP(04)ht, JHEP(04)ht [(super)-Pohlmeyer invariants].
+@ Related topics: Karliner et al IJMPA(88) [size, shape]; 't Hooft NPB(90) [black hole interpretation]; Álvarez-Gaumé HPA(91) [random surfaces]; Witten ht/95; Gibbs ht/95 [and knots]; Abel et al ht/99-fs [thermodynamics]; Polchinski & Susskind ht/01 [hadron size]; Schreiber JHEP(04)ht, JHEP(04)ht [(super)-Pohlmeyer invariants]; Adam GRG(09) [perturbation theory]; Martinec FP(13) [and geometry]; Chishtie & McKeon CJP(15)-a1401 [canonical structure].

 Online Resources > s.a.
 The Official String Theory Website; Wikipedia article.